 One of the mysteries of the English language finally explained.

-Treat someone badly, typically by deceiving, humiliating, or criticizing them in a calculated way.
+Treat someone badly, typically by deceiving, humiliating, or criticizing them in a calculated and thorough way.

 - ‘Before it fades away entirely, though, Hitchens does a number on the Kennedy presidency.’

 - ‘Though he's been doing a number on me with all of this chopping and changing, I think I've been screwing with his head, too, by keeping my emotional distance.’

 - ‘This pregnancy is really doing a number on her hormones, that's the only explanation’